 The diversity of project work offered to our employees can be attributed to our size and Clear Thinking philosophy.
 Large projects, such as the award-winning Madison MSD Eleventh Addition, often require “all hands on deck.”
 Smaller projects, perhaps a waste minimization study for a brewing company, may be staffed according to interest or technical expertise.
 In either situation, a team is formed to best solve the challenge.
 Employees are encouraged to apply creativity and utilize the ample resources available to them to solve these often complex challenges.

-“I was first drawn to Applied Technologies based on its unique track record of implementing advanced wastewater technologies, including nutrient recovery and anaerobic bioenergy systems.
-In my first six months, I worked on projects for diverse clients, including metropolitan municipalities and international food processors.
-Applied Technologies has a sustainable formula for its employees’ success: a balanced work-life culture respects my time away from the office; company leaders take time to address any concerns and provide encouragement; and progressively increasing responsibilities have already set me on a path for sustained career development here at Applied Technologies.”
+“I was first drawn to ATI based on its unique track record of implementing advanced wastewater technologies, including nutrient recovery and anaerobic bioenergy systems.
+In my first six months, I worked on projects for diverse clients, including metropolitan municipalities and international food processors.”